 Do you have lots of art hanging in your house?

 We have quite a bit ranging from my daughter’s childhood pieces, to family photos, to my work and the work of others.
 There is not a lot of room so sometimes things get moved around and rotated.
 Not a bad idea as you can re-appreciate something when it is in a new location.

 What do you do with all your paintings?

 Obviously, I sell as many as I can.
 Unsold work is carefully stored in our house.
-Really special ones are hung up.
+Really special ones take a turn hung on the wall.

 What else do you like to do?